mohitiitian/Next_word_predictor/README.md

 This layer helps in capturing the semantic meaning of words by representing them in a high-dimensional space.
 ### LSTM Layer:

-Implemented an LSTM (Long Short-Term Memory) layer to handle the sequential nature of the text data.
+Implemented Bidirectional LSTM (Long Short-Term Memory) layer to handle the sequential nature of the text data.
 LSTM is effective in learning long-term dependencies, which is crucial for predicting the next word based on previous words in a sentence.
 ### Dense Layer: